zopefoundation/Zope/zope2book/source/Contributions.rst

 helped with the conversion of the text from ``Structured Text`` to ``ReStructured Text``.

-Hanno Schlicting did te remainter of the ``ReStructured Text`` conversion, and completed the integration with Sphinx.
+Hanno Schlichting did the remainder of the ``ReStructured Text`` conversion, completed the integration with Sphinx and rewrote many chapters for Zope 2.12.

 Anyone who added a comment to the online BackTalk edition of the first online edition of this book contributed greatly.
 Thank you!